-Postpartum Depression Counseling in Boulder and Longmont
+Postpartum Depression Therapy in Boulder, Broomfield, Longmont

 Are your experiencing mood swings and depression after the birth of your baby?
 If so, this is not uncommon.
 Postpartum depression can develop any time within the first year after childbirth.
 And women who have experienced depression before are at a higher risk of developing it.
 In fact, approximately 70-80% of women experience mood swings after the birth of a child.